nlmixrdevelopment/nlmixr/README.md

+---
+output: html_document
+---
 ![alt tag](https://github.com/nlmixrdevelopment/nlmixr/blob/master/logo.png)

 # nlmixr: an R package for population PKPD modeling
 ***

-#####Authors: Matthew Fidler, Yuan Xiong, Rik Schoemaker, Justin Wilkins, Mirjam Trame, Wenping Wang
+##### Authors: Matthew Fidler, Yuan Xiong, Rik Schoemaker, Justin Wilkins, Mirjam Trame, Wenping Wang

 ***
-`nlmixr` is an R package for fitting general dynamic models, pharmacokinetic (PK) models and pharmacokinetic-pharmacodynamic (PKPD) models in particular, with either individual data or population data. `nlmixr` has five main modules:  1) `dynmodel()` and its mcmc cousin `dynmodel.mcmc()` for nonlinear dynamic models of individual data; 2) `nlme_lin_cmpt()`for one to three linear compartment models of population data with first order absorption, or i.v. bolus, or i.v. infusion using the nlme algorithm; 3) `nlme_ode()` for general dynamic models defined by ordinary differential equations (ODEs) of population data using the nlme algorithm; 4) `saem_fit` for general dynamic models defined by ordinary differential equations (ODEs) of population data by the Stochastic Approximation Expectation-Maximization (SAEM) algorithm;  5) `gnlmm` for generalized non-linear mixed-models (possibly defined by ordinary differential equations) of population data by the adaptive Gaussian quadrature algorithm.
+`nlmixr` is an R package for fitting general dynamic models, pharmacokinetic (PK) models and pharmacokinetic-pharmacodynamic (PKPD) models in particular, with either individual data or population data. `nlmixr` has five main modules:

+1. `dynmodel()` and its mcmc cousin `dynmodel.mcmc()` for nonlinear dynamic models of individual data;
+2. `nlme_lin_cmpt()`for one to three linear compartment models of population data with first order absorption, or i.v. bolus, or i.v. infusion using the nlme algorithm;
+3. `nlme_ode()` for general dynamic models defined by ordinary differential equations (ODEs) of population data using the nlme algorithm;
+4. `saem_fit` for general dynamic models defined by ordinary differential equations (ODEs) of population data by the Stochastic Approximation Expectation-Maximization (SAEM) algorithm;
+5. `gnlmm` for generalized non-linear mixed-models (possibly defined by ordinary differential equations) of population data by the adaptive Gaussian quadrature algorithm.

 A few utilities to facilitate population model building are also included in `nlmixr`.